microshare/microshare.github.io/docs/2/technical/quick-start/share-secured-data-with-gpg.md

 ## Installing GPG4Win (GPG tool)
 ---------------------------------------

 1) Navigate to the GPG4Win download site and download the full version of the application.
-As of this writing, the full version is Gpg4win v3.1.15
+As of 03/05/2021, the full version is Gpg4win v3.1.15